ashcode028/IP-ASSIGNMNETS-IIITD/README.md

 # IP-ASSIGNMNETS-IIITD
-asssignments are done in python
+asssignments ,tuts,labs conducted in the monsoon semester2019 all are done in python